cmark0v/linux_hax/linuxhax.rst

 - ``emacs`` - a complex and extensible editor, bulky for a command line utility. generally serious editor nerds that use stuff in this section use either emacs or vim, and have strong convictions about it.
 - ``ed`` - the simplest editor from extremely long time ago, only used in extreme emergencies. the kind of editor a eunich would use.
 - ``gedit`` - simple grpahical editor, good, basically notepad with syntax highlighting.
+- ``xpra`` - like screen but for graphical apps. useful for video editing on a server with a big GPU remotely. normal x forwarding over ssh just forwards the commands and renders on the client, but this can render on the server and compress it, send it to you as a video stream.

 system things(debian based mint/ubuntu):